How to get from Madrid Airport to Atocha Train Station

 Taxis in Madrid can fit up to 4 people with 3 pieces of luggage

-For more than 4 passengers or more than 3 luggage you have to book a minivan
+For more than 4 passengers or more than 3 pieces of luggage you will have to book a minivan

 If you are heading outside of city ring, make sure that the taximeter is on